electron/electron/docs/api/frameless-window.md

 ### Limitations

-* The window will not be transparent while dev tools are open.
 * You can not click through the transparent area.
 We are going to introduce an API to set window shape to solve this, see
   [our issue](https://github.com/electron/electron/issues/1335) for details.